soniaisiganporia/awesome-cassandra/README.md

 - [Datadog](https://www.datadoghq.com/blog/monitoring-cassandra-with-datadog/) - A third party tool that allows monitoring and metrics for Cassandra nodes and clusters.
 - [tlp-cluster](http://thelastpickle.com/tlp-cluster/) - A provisioning tool for Apache Cassandra designed for developers looking to benchmark and test Apache Cassandra.
 It assists with builds and starting instances on AWS.
 - [Helenos](https://github.com/tomekkup/helenos) - A free web based environment that simplifies a data exploring & schema management with Apache Cassandra database.
-- [KDM by Datafluent](https://www.datafluent.org/) - KDM is a big data modeling tool specialized for Apache Cassandra which allows you to go through the query driven methodology to go from a conceptual data model to an optimized physical data model.
 - [ValuStor](https://github.com/Sensaphone/ValuStor) - ValuStor is a key-value pair database solution.
 - [Cassandra-Migration](https://github.com/hhandoko/cassandra-migration) - Apache Cassandra / DataStax Enterprise database migration (schema evolution) library.
 - [JanuesGraph-Utils](https://github.com/IBM/janusgraph-utils) - Tool to Develop a graph database app.